Your product or service is worthless without a steady flow of people who are willing and able to buy it.

 Unless you’re selling a consumable product (like a candy bar) or a cheap experience (like a ride at the county fair), you’ll rarely encounter people who are ready to buy without going through the rest of the funnel.

-In 99.9 percent of situations, you have to let the natural funnel process play out.
+In 99.9 percent of situations, you have to let the natural marketing funnel process play out.
 And if you begin too deep, you won’t generate the volume required to make your funnel work.

 The top of the funnel is the one place where it’s okay to be broad and less discerning.
 Yes, it’s more cost-effective to bring in people who are more likely to convert (which is where demographic targeting comes into play), but try not to get so caught up in pre-qualifying who you want to become aware of your product.
 There will be plenty of time for qualifying these individuals once they’re in the funnel.